Workers’ Compensation Insurance Policy & Law in Georgia

 Non-catastrophic injuries might mean that an employee is considered totally disabled under workers’ comp, but this is more often a temporary scenario and has a preset maximum of 400 weeks.

-Regardless of injury, there are some circumstances in which employees are disqualified from receiving workers’ comp, such as if they are injured while engaged in willful misconduct or due to the use of alcohol or drugs or the misuse of any controlled substances.
+Regardless of the kind of injury, there are some circumstances in which employees are disqualified from receiving workers’ comp, such as if they are injured while engaged in willful misconduct or due to the use of alcohol or drugs or the misuse of any controlled substances.

 For more information about worker’s comp coverage, visit our learning center.